abodeltae/Android-Session-Monitor/README.md

 ```
 For Fragments you can just extend ***`MonitoredFragment`*** or ***`MonitoredSupportFragment`***

- or if you wish you can just create an instance of  SessionHelper in your Fragment and pass onPause and onResume Events like this
+ Or if you wish you can just create an instance of  **`SessionHelper`** in your Fragment and pass onPause and onResume Events like this
 ```java
     SessionHelper session=new SessionHelper(this);
     @Override